Fenou97/Coffee-Sales-Analysis/README.md

 - SQL for descriptive analytics [Download here](https:/SQL.com)

 ## Data Preparation
-The raw data has been imported to Microsoft Power BI for analysis.
-It contains some inconsistencies that must be handled to make it suitable for the analysis.
+The raw data has been imported from Microsoft Excel into Microsoft Power BI for analysis.
+Preliminary assessment in Excel indicates the presence of inconsistencies that need to be addressed to ensure the data is suitable for accurate and reliable analysis.

 - ### Features engineering